mia-platform/documentation/docs/developer_guide/sdk_ios.md

 It is possible to do it by assigning an array of classes to the **sync** variable.
 Each class must have the same name and the same variables of the collection that must be synced from the BaaS.
 For example, if on the BaaS there is a collection called **News** with **title** and **text** fields, to sync it we must create a class called **News** in the project with two properties **title** and **text**.

-## CRUD Framwerork
+## CRUD Framework

 **CRUD** is the module of the SDK that interacts with the BaaS starting from version 4.
 It offers all the tools to create, read, update, and delete objects from and to the BaaS.
 It offers also the Sync functionality, a **MIASyncro** revisiting that is compatible with the BaaS 4 CRUD.

 ### Add the CRUD module to your Xcode project